moutansos/benbrougher-tech/content/blog/why-use-ienumerable/index.md

 # Conclusion

 This concept of ```IEnumerable``` is an extremely powerful one.
 It allows you to reduce boilerplate code while retaining performance.
 It is not without its downsides.
 Debugging requires more breakpoints and setting a breakpoint within a lambda is hard without breaking it into a code block.
 This however is weighed against the advantage of declaring transforms on data, rather than performing the underlying operations, decreasing the need for the debugger in the first place.

+If you find any issues with this blog or blog post, please submit a pull request or just an issue on my [repo here](https://github.com/moutansos/benbrougher-tech).